 Explore the role tech diligence plays in highlighting critical diligence considerations for M&A with our technical due diligence checklist.
 What is a technical due diligence checklist?

 Would you buy a new home without having it inspected by a seasoned professional?
 Most people wouldn’t.
-The cost of a home inspection is negligible compared to the value of the home and can provide significant peace of mind or even modification of the sales price to accommodate any defects or needed maintenance.
+The cost of a home inspection is negligible compared to the home’s value.
+It can provide significant peace of mind or even modification of the sales price to accommodate any defects or needed maintenance.
 Why not just do the inspection yourself?
-For starters, most people do not possess the expertise to inspect the fine details themselves.
+For starters, most people do not have the expertise to inspect the fine details themselves.

 Additionally, every construction is different, so inspection is a bit of an art — you have to have a good eye and the wisdom to know what to look for.
 Previous experience building houses is helpful or even mandatory.
 Most people cannot be experts in all aspects of home construction, including structure, plumbing, electrical, general maintenance, and overall quality and aesthetics.
-With all these variables, hiring an outside third party to help evaluate and protect your investment intuitively makes sense.
+With all these variables at play, hiring an outside third-party to help evaluate and protect your investment intuitively makes sense.

 The same concepts hold true when investing in a software company.
 In a list of 20 due diligence activities necessary before a merger or acquisition, Forbes notes technical due diligence and intellectual property review as number two.
 Leaders of acquiring companies like private equity (PE) firms, or even other technology companies, are well versed in financial concepts, but may not be technology gurus.
 Using a third party to help evaluate the technical aspects of the target software company is akin to using a professional home inspector.